-- 13. If emergencies arise that require an absence from a session, be sure to get the notes and all other information that was covered in class from a colleague you trust. - 14.
-The time to be concerned about your grade is the first fourteen weeks of the course, not the last week.
+13. If emergencies arise that require an absence from a session, be sure to notify lab staff/instructor ASAP and make arrangements for make up time.

+14. The time to be concerned about your grade is the first fourteen weeks of the course, not the last week.
 (Correlation to the laboratory: the time to be concerned about your job performance and your patient's welfare is on a continuous basis; not the day before your performance evaluation.)

-Student Signature Date
+Student Signature

+Date